Phone: (202) 296-5505 Email: info@winvale.com

 GSA is a self-funded agency, meaning it does not rely solely on government spending bills to keep it going.
 When there’s a government shutdown, it continues operating unlike other government agencies.
 This is because GSA generates funds from the Industrial Funding Fee (IFF), a fixed percentage of reported sales under GSA Schedule contracts.
 If you’re a GSA Schedule contractor, you’re familiar with paying the 0.75% IFF either monthly or quarterly, depending on when you choose to report your sales.

 If a government shutdown happens, most GSA employees will be operating as normal, and will be responding to requests from GSA Schedule contractors.
 Contractors can still submit modifications and other compliance requirements.
-However, since other federal agencies will be affected and might close down completely, contractors could see several delays in their work with other agencies.
+Since other federal agencies will be affected and might close down completely, contractors could see delays in their work with other agencies.

 How to Prepare for a Government Shutdown

-If the government doesn’t agree upon funding legislation in time and it moves toward a shutdown, agencies will have restricted access to the funds that often pay contractor invoices.
-This doesn’t mean that your contracts will cease operations, but it’s a possibility.
-Here are some things you can do to hopefully mitigate the effects of a government shutdown.
+If Congress doesn’t agree upon funding legislation in time and the federal government shuts down, agencies will have restricted access to the funds that often pay contractor invoices.
+Your CO and any GSA Schedule actions will not cease operations during a shutdown, but it's a possibility that any contracts or task orders you have outside of GSA or through your Schedule will be affected.
+Here are some things you can do to mitigate the effects of a government shutdown.

 Figure Out if Your Contract Will Be Affected